-- 1 lg can diced tomatoes.
-(Strain the diced tomatoes so that there is no extra liquid in your sauce.
-It'll thin it out and NO ONE likes a runny, watery sauce.)
+- 1 large can diced tomatoes.
+(Strain the tomatoes so there is no extra liquid in your sauce.
+It’ll thin it out, and NO ONE likes a runny, watery sauce.)

 - 3-5 tablespoons mined garlic